codsen/codsen.com/src/os/regex-jinja-specific.md

   `'%.2f'|format(...`

 Often Python-specific features can be patched to make code render in Nunjucks.

 This is not a definite detection tool but rather a minimal, fun attempt to programmatically distinguish between the two languages.

+{% endraw %}

 ## API